felipetovarhenao/bell-tutorials/public/markdown/05_lists.md

 ### Exercise 3: Complex Nested Structures

-1. Create a _llll_ to represent a `I-IV-V-I` progression in G major:
+1. Create a _llll_ to represent a `I-IV-V-I` progression in G major, using pitch syntax:
    ```
    [ <root1> <third1> <fifth1> ] ... [ <root4> <third4> <fifth4> ]
    ```